Skip to main content

 That which is seen… begins to lose its grip.

-or is your life running on autopilot?
+So, are you living your life consciously, or is your life running you?

-Like a program running beneath awareness… like a script unfolding without rehearsal… the moment an impulse appears—the body moves… the mind justifies…
+Like a program running beneath awareness… like a script unfolding without rehearsal… the moment an impulse arises, the body moves, the mind justifies, and the story continues.

 Not questioned.